jtreeves/project-1/proposal.md

 | 19     | 4        | 2 sets of 2 matches       |
 | 20     | 4        | 2 matches across all 4    |

 (Note: The points above are only used to determine how to break match conflicts.
-They have no bearing on who wins the game, unless it ends with a tie, in which the player with the most accumulated points wins.)
+They have no bearing on who wins the game, unless it ends with a tie, in which case the player with the most accumulated points wins.)

 While this layout is unlikely to occur during a game, it's certainly possible.
 After you see what happens in the next move, you'll understand why it should be avoided:
 ![Possible Second Move for the Small Board](/images/possible-second-move-small-board.png)